What to save and mount

 I've found that most plastic boxes are highly reflective and cause horrible glare when looking at a specimen closely.
 The clear ones are like mirrors... very distracting.

-After I glue the posts into the boxes, I paint them on the inside with dull or flat black primer (such as that used to prevent rust).
+After I glue the posts into the boxes, I paint them on the inside with dull or flat black paint (here's the kind I use).
 You could use some other color if you really wanted to (not white, unless it's a dark mineral), but use one with a dull finish.
 Once the paint is dry, you are ready for the next stage... placing the actual specimen on the post.
 That is, unless you are using the pull-through toothpick method (see above), in which case you can glue the specimen to the toothpick first if you prefer.

 If you already have the specimen on the post before you paint the inside of the box, take extreme care not to get paint on the specimen.
 This kind of operation might seem like a huge hassle, but it really isn't too bad once you've practiced.
 The reason for doing it this way is that the paint inside the box appears seamless.
 This may seem an almost obsessive point, but a huge part of micromounting is in the presentation of the specimen.
 Sloppy painting just won't do.